hankchiutw/any-color/README.md

 <img src="./any-color-demo.gif" alt="AnyColor demo">
 </p>

-A [Chrome extension][webstore] let you pick up any pixel color from a web page.
+A [Chrome extension][webstore] that makes you pick up any pixel color from a web page.

 - Inspired from Chrome devtool's color picker.
 - Toggle the color inspector by Ctrl+Shift+A (Command+Shift+A for mac).